 At S. Second Street are the Keithan Bluebird Gardens, featuring a variety of trees, azaleas and rhododendrons.
 The gardens reach peak bloom March through May.
 On SR 147 is the Shikellamy Marina & Fabridam , where a 3,000-acre lake is formed by what is said to be the world's largest inflatable dam.

 ShoppingSusquehanna Valley Mall, on US 11/15, is the town's main shopping center.
-Its major stores are The Bon-Ton, Boscov's and Sears.
+Its major stores are The Bon-Ton and Boscov's.